renanigt/vraptor-security/README.md

-Vraptor Security
+VRaptor Security
 ================

-A VRaptor Plugin to provide security for your applications.
+A simple VRaptor Plugin to provide security for your applications.